wangdahoo/vonic/README.md

 # vonic
-Vue.js be cool with ionic UI.
+SPA Framework based on Vue.js, be cool with ionic UI.

 ## setup
 ```